-The so-called "Critical controls" have automated the assessment process and its relationship with the loan settlement process.
-With that implementation, all customers must have a CRM-approved (individual or massive) assessment, an essential requirement to be granted a credit product.
-In addition, as part of the assessment process, the exception flow and the control of credit powers were automated.
+The assessment process and its relationship with the loan settlement process, is fully automated: all customers must have a CRM-approved (individual or massive) assessment, an essential requirement to be granted a credit product.
+In addition, as part of the assessment process, the exception flow and the control of credit powers are also automated.
 These actions managed to reduce operating risks and allowed tracing transactions and their approval levels.